 Tell a story about a specific student you worked with on motivation.
 Start with the presenting problem: tell how the student’s lack of motivation showed up.

 Then tell what kinds of interventions you tried.
 Maybe you discussed with the student her long-range and short-range goals.
-Or perhaps you found that the student was coping with peer pressure, discouragement, or worries over grades.
+Perhaps you found that the student was coping with peer pressure, discouragement, or worries over grades.
 Or that she needed help with time management and scheduling skills.
 What did you do to help the student?

 Tell how the student responded to these interventions.
 And what in the end actually helped her—the results achieved.